NielsBongers/classification-reference-model/README.md

 ## Overview

-Similar to my YOLO code, I have created a set of PyTorch code that can be easily adapted to different classification tasks.
+I have created a set of PyTorch Lightning code that can be easily adapted to different classification tasks.
 Configuration can be done using the YAML file under ```parameters```.
-All hyperparameters and configurations are saved under ```runs```, which are incremented one-by-one.
-The code uses TensorBoard for tracking, and has gradient accumulation built-in.
+All hyperparameters and configurations are saved.
+The code uses TensorBoard for tracking.
+There is support for both classification and regression, with a template for custom datasets included.

 ## Configuration